Vianpyro/PaperMC-Docker/README.md

 -   **Dynamic Versioning**: Choose between the latest version or specify a particular Minecraft version.
 -   **Custom RAM Allocation**: Dynamically allocate memory using the `MC_RAM` environment variable.
 -   **EULA Acceptance**: Dynamically set the EULA acceptance (`EULA=true` or `EULA=false`).
--   **Multiple Instance Support**: Run multiple instances of the server on different ports by specifying the `MC_PORT` environment variable.
 -   **Data Persistence**: Use Docker volumes or bind mounts to persist Minecraft world data, configurations, and backups.
 -   **Health Check**: Automatically restarts the container if the server is unresponsive, ensuring the server remains online.